Vonage/vonage-node-code-snippets/README.md

 To use this sample you will first need a [Nexmo account](https://dashboard.nexmo.com/sign-up).
 Once you have your own API credentials, rename the `.env-example` file to `.env` and set the values as required.

-For some of the examples you will need to [buy a number](https://dashboard.nexmo.com/buy-numbers).
+For some of the examples, you will need to [buy a number](https://dashboard.nexmo.com/buy-numbers).

 ## Tutorials & Sample Code